wudaudau/immunegenetic_notes/hla-la/install_HLA-LA_using_conda.md

 The Platform should be linux-64.
 It does not work on MAC OS.

-Among the packages, I saw it uses older versions of Py and pandas.
-Probably, it is not a good idea to add Python to the env.
-We will see ...
+Of note, I saw it uses older versions of Py and pandas among the packages.
+In order to not disrupt the env, do not add Python to the env.

-Be careful with the messages from conda.
-There are additional instruction to complete the installation.
+**Be careful with the messages from conda to download the data packages and index the graph.**

-## Download the data package
+### Download the data package

 It's about 5GB.